Legislation and Guidance

-The aim of the fertiliser sector is to improve the competitive position of AIC member companies within the agri supply industry.
-This is achieved by the sector through following a number of objectives including :
+The aim of AIC's Fertiliser sector is to improve the competitive position of Member businesses within the agri-supply industry.
+This is achieved by following a number of objectives which include:

 AIC provides a united voice for the fertiliser industry in the UK within both UK and European Governments.
 Our work and commitment to the UK fertiliser sector adds value to your business and provides many key benefits including:

-This section outlines the scope of the fertiliser legislation that applies to the manufacture, sale and supply of fertiliser in the United Kingdom.
+This page outlines the scope of the fertiliser legislation that applies to the manufacture, sale and supply of fertiliser in the UK.
 It also provides a link to this legislation and relevant guidance notes.
-It cannot cover every situation and it may be necessary for fertiliser business operators to consider the legislation itself to see how it applies in their particular circumstances.
-However, it should help companies understand their legal requirements.

 There is an ever increasing focus on the environmental impact of food and AIC provides support for members on the environmental policies affecting...